 All our staff are aware of the range of risk factors which increase the likelihood of involvement in serious violence, such as being male, having been frequently absent or permanently excluded from school, having experienced child maltreatment and having been involved in offending, such as theft or robbery.
-Advice for schools is provided in the Home Office's document Preventing youth violence and gang involvement and its Criminal exploitation of children and vulnerable adults: county lines guidance.
+Advice for schools is provided in the Home Office's Preventing youth violence and gang involvement and its Criminal exploitation of children and vulnerable adults: county lines guidance.

-All our staff are aware that children can abuse other children (referred to as child on child abuse) This is most likely to include but may not be limited to:
+All our staff are aware that children can abuse other children (often referred to as Child on Child.
+This is most likely to include but may not be limited to:

-- abuse in intimate personal relationships between peers. - bullying (including cyberbullying). - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm (this may include an online element which facilitates, threatens and/or encourages physical abuse);
+- Abuse in intimate personal relationships between peers. - Bullying (including cyberbullying). - Physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm (this may include an online element which facilitates, threatens and/or encourages physical abuse).

 Children can abuse other children.
-This is generally referred to as child-on-child abuse and can take many forms.
+This is generally referred to as Child-on-Child abuse and can take many forms.
 This can include (but is not limited to): abuse within intimate partner relationships; bullying (including cyberbullying); sexual violence and sexual harassment; physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; sexting and initiation/hazing type violence and rituals.

-Child on child sexual violence and sexual harassment
+1.8.3 Child on child sexual violence and sexual harassment